 Climb the Volcanoes of Ecuador With Alpine Ascents

 Ecuador, the jewel of the Andes, is a paradise for the mountaineer.
 Nowhere else on earth does the combination of high altitude mountains and easy accessibility exist.
 Over the last 20 years, we have developed what we consider to be the ultimate Ecuador climbing program.
 Our itinerary offers the best in acclimatization, cultural experience, and luxury accommodations — all while climbing the three most spectacular volcanoes in Ecuador: Cotopaxi (19,347 ft.), Cayambe (18,993 ft.), and Chimborazo (20,701 ft.).
+We had an incredible 2024/25 climbing season in Ecuador, with each team finding summit success on all three peaks!

 Note: There are times when one of the above peaks is closed for climbing due to conditions.
 When this is the case, we climb Antisana (18,875 ft.), another beautiful and iconic Ecuadorian volcano.